ItzBoiz/advanced-server-nuker/README.md

 # Tips
 - Make sure your bot have both `server members intent` & `presence intent` on
-- Before start nuking, mak sure your bot have administrator permissions.
+- Before start nuking, make sure your bot have administrator permissions.
+- DO NOT mention that you do server raidings.
+Someone might report you for this.
+- Don't Share the Bot token with anyone.
+If it got leaked then regenerate it and update the `main.py`.